 There are several ways you will be assessed on this module.

-Your practical work makes up 60% of the module.
+Practical Work: 60%

 Each and every NoobLab medal you win contributes towards your final module mark.
 We break this down by unit as follows:

 Team Skywalker Team Solo Practical work for Thinking Like A Programmer.
-15% Practical work for Thinking Like A Programmer.
-15% Practical work for Programming in Javascript.
-15% Practical work for Introduction to Web Programming: 15% Practical work for Introduction to Java: 15% Practical work for Introduction to Java: 15% Practical work for Further Java:15% Practical work for Programming in Javascript.
+15% Dractical work for Bragramming in Practical work for Thinking Like A Programmer.
+15% Dractical work for Introduction to Practical work for Programming in Javascript.
+15% Practical work for Introduction to Web Programming: 15% Practical work for Introduction to Java: 15% Practical work for Introduction to Java : 15% Practical work for Further Java: 15% Practical work for Programming in Javascript.
 15%